open-contracting/software-development-handbook/docs/services/admin.rst

 There should be a minimum of two `users <https://readthedocs.org/dashboard/ocds-standard-development-handbook/users/>`__ with the Maintainer role from OCP.

-Third-party maintainers of PyPI packages can be added to the package's associated ReadTheDocs project, including organizational accounts (e.g. ``opendataservices``).
+Third-party maintainers can be added to the package's associated ReadTheDocs project, including organizational accounts (e.g. ``opendataservices``).

 Sentry
 ------